kumuluz/kumuluzee-samples/kumuluzee-metrics/README.md

 ### Configure KumuluzEE Logs

-A reporter for automatically reporting metrics to the log using KumuluzEE Logs can be configured.
+A reporter for automatically reporting metrics to the log can be configured.
 Lets first add a dependency:

 ```xml
 <dependency>